Our top 10 wildlife sightings for April

 Sedge warblers also return to the UK to breed.
 They tend to sing perched on a bush so are easier to spot.

-There’s some debate about whether the snake's-head fritillary is a native species in the UK or not, but whatever its origin it’s been adopted as the county flower for Oxfordshire.
-Here, the sight of thousands of purple and pink chequered blooms nodding in the wind at Iffley Meadows nature reserve, near Oxford city centre, draws people from far and wide.
+There’s some debate about whether this is a native species in the UK or not, but whatever its origin it’s been adopted as the county flower for Oxfordshire.
+Here, the sight of thousands of purple and pink chequered blooms nodding in the wind at Iffley Meadows nature reserve near Oxford city centre draws people from far and wide.

-Join us at the reserve on 23 April to find out how we manage the site, on behalf of the city council, for wildlife.
+Join us at the reserve on 12 April to find out how we manage the meadows for wildlife.

 Dingy skippers like to bask in sunlight on bare ground, making them hard to spot!
 You may find them on chalk grassland, woodland rides or clearings, heathland and wasteland.
 The caterpillars of dingy skippers feed on bird’s-foot-trefoil, horseshoe vetch or greater bird’s-foot-trefoil.

 Water voles, ‘Ratty’, are more visible at this time of year as they start to breed in April.
-Look out for signs of them on waterways:
+Look out for signs of them on waterways, including:

 - Burrows in the riverbank, often with a nibbled 'lawn' of grass around the entrance.

-- Piles of nibbled grass and stems may be found by the water's edge, showing a distinctive 45° angled-cut at the ends.
+- Piles of nibbled grass and stems by the water's edge, showing a distinctive 45° angled-cut at the ends.